thesofproject/sof-docs/getting_started/build-guide/build-from-scratch.rst

    ./scripts/xtensa-build-all.sh -d -r -j 4 apl

 .. note::
-   xtensa-build-all.sh script uses ``rimage`` to build the final firmware image.
-   ``rimage`` uses by default a public key included in sof repo for signing.
+   The ``xtensa-build-all.sh`` script uses ``rimage`` to build the final firmware image. ``rimage`` uses by default a public key included in the sof repo for signing.
 However, if you need to use some other external key for signing you can specify the path to your key as environment variable before invoking the build:

    .. code-block:: bash